 - Line 5: If a corporation is not included in a combined return, enter the amount of Mississippi net taxable income from line 30 of Form 83-122.
 If a combined return is filed, enter zero, except the reporting corporation, which enters the combined group's Mississippi net taxable income from Form 83-310, line 5, column C. If the total in column C is negative, enter zero. - Line 6: Enter the amount of income tax due.
-The rates of tax are: 0% on the first \$4,000, 3% on the next \$1,000 of taxable income; 4% on the next \$5,000 of taxable income; and 5% on taxable income in excess of \$10,000.
+The rates of tax are: 0% on the first \$5,000, 4% on the next \$5,000 of taxable income; and 5% on taxable income in excess of \$10,000.

-In the case of taxpayers having a fiscal year beginning in a calendar year with a rate in effect that is different than the rate in effect for the next calendar year and ending in the next calendar year, the tax due for that taxable year shall be determined by: (a) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year begins; and (b) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year ends; and (c) Applying to the tax computed under paragraph (a) the ratio which the number of months falling within the earlier calendar year bears to the total number of months in the fiscal year; and (d) Applying to the tax computed under paragraph (b) the ratio which the number of months falling within the later calendar year bears to the total number of months within the fiscal year; and (e) Adding to the tax determined under paragraph (c) the tax determined under paragraph (d) the sum of which shall be the amount of tax due for the fiscal year.
+In the case of taxpayers having a fiscal year beginning in a calendar year with a rate in effect that is different than the rate in effect for the next calendar year and ending in the next calendar year, the tax due for that taxable year shall be determined by: (a) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year begins; and (b) Computing for the full fiscal year the amount of tax that would be due under the rates in effect for the calendar year in which the fiscal year ends; and (c) Applying to the tax computed under paragraph (a) the ratio which the number of months falling within the earlier calendar year bears to the total number of months in the fiscal year; and (d) Applying to the tax computed under paragraph(b) the ratio which the number of months falling within the later calendar year bears to the total number of months within the fiscal year; and (e) Adding to the tax determined under paragraph (c) the tax determined under paragraph (d) the sum of which shall be the amount of tax due for the fiscal year.

-- Line 7: Enter the total amount of credit claimed from Form 83- 401, line 3.
-For limitations, see the "General Restrictions on Incentive Credits" section of this booklet. - Line 8: Enter the net income tax due (line 6 minus line 7).
-If line 7 equals or exceeds the amount shown on line 6, enter a zero.
+- Line 7: Enter the total amount of taxes paid on your behalf by electing pass-through entities, from MS Schedule K-1 Form 84-132, Part V. The K-1(s) you received must be attached to the return. - Line 8: Enter the total amount of credit claimed from Form 83-401, line 3.
+For limitations, see the "General Restrictions on Incentive Credits" section of this booklet. - Line 9: Enter the net income tax due (line 6 minus line 7 and line 8).
+If line 8 equals or exceeds the amount shown on line 6, enter a zero.